 - We win business based on quality of our products and services.
 Never promise, offer or provide anything of value in exchange for an improper action or favorable decision

 - In some situations, provision of gifts or entertainment may violate the law, such as when dealing with government officials.
-Do not offer anything of value to a government official without receiving approval in advance from the legal department or the chief compliance officer
+Do not offer anything of value to a government official without receiving approval in advance from the legal department or the chief risk and compliance officer

 - Some gifts and entertainment are never acceptable, for example cash or cash equivalents, or any gift or entertainment that would harm our reputation, such as those that are indecent or improper